 And weak sister DECEMBER T-NOTE FUTURE well back above its 118-10 mid-May trading low also sustained its rally above higher trend resistance in the 119-00/-08 area.
 That pointed to the heftier 120-00 area congestion (also weekly MA-41) it is also pushed above in early December.
 That left the 120-24 area highs and previous trading highs into 121-12 area as next resistances it also exceeded on its way to a temporary early-January push above next resistance in the 123-00 area prior to dropping only somewhat back below 122-00.
 And after holding around 121-12 again, it was back above 122-00 after the Fed influence until the last very strong US Employment report.
-Yet after the recent dips it was also back above it in the wake of weak Retail Sales numbers until the current reaction.
+Yet after the recent dips it was also back in that area in the wake of weak Retail Sales and other numbers last week.